gazebosim/gz-sim/tutorials/example_angle.md

 ### Code

-The code declares an angle class.
+The code instantiates an angle class.
 The default constructed angle should be zero.

 \snippet examples/angle_example.cc Create an angle